codeforboston/home-energy-analysis-tool/heat-stack/README.md

 ```

 If you have the node version manager (`nvm`), then `nvm use 18` avoids engine error with node v19+ or newer which is default. nvm is preinstalled in coding spaces.

+In Coding Spaces VSCode always go to hamburger menu -> File-> untick AutoSave.
+For a pic, see https://stackoverflow.com/a/76659316/14144258

 ### Under special circumstances: